lamini-ai/lamini-ai.github.io/docs/installer.md

-Reach out to us at [info@lamini.ai](mailto:info@lamini.ai) for advice on configuring and purchasing machines capable of running your desired application, data volume, and number of users.
+Reach out to us at [info@lamini.ai](mailto:info@lamini.ai) for advice on configuring and purchasing machines capable of running your desired application, LLM model (e.g. Llama v2), data volume, and number of users.

-Our typical configuratin is an LLM Superstation, which is a powerful server with multiple GPUs that can fully host, finetune, and deploy the largest models on the Lamini platform.
+Our typical configuration is an LLM Superstation, which is a powerful server with multiple GPUs that can fully host, finetune, and deploy the largest models on the Lamini platform.
 We have configs that fit into an office or datacenter.